UPDATED: Wednesday 31st March

 Should I wear a mask when giving/ receiving items?

-Masks can help but only effective when used in combination with frequent hand washing or sanitising.
+Follow local advice if masks are essential in your area or for using public transport.
+Masks can help but are only effective when used in combination with frequent hand washing or sanitising.

 Should I wear gloves when giving/ receiving items?